 Clio is currently the most widely-used law practice management tool for good reason: it is very easy to use, the interface is clean, the pricing is affordable, and their support is fantastic.

 About the Author: Andrew Cabasso Andrew Cabasso is a practicing attorney and co-founder of JurisPage, an Internet Marketing firm specializing in online presence solutions for law firms including website design, SEO, and search marketing.
 He has given many lectures and CLEs on website design and Internet marketing to legal professionals.
-He is on the Committee for Information Technology in the New York City Bar.
+He is the author of Search Engine Optimization for Lawyers and The Complete Guide to Attorney PPC.
 Follow Andrew on Google+ or Twitter.